-- 1. Nannofossil evidence suggests a middle Eocene age for the volcaniclastic sequence drilled; much of the sequence appears to have been deposited within Zone NP16.
-However, the steep paleomagnetic inclination (-54°) implies a much greater age.
-If the volcanism is indeed middle Eocene, it could be contemporaneous with the major change in Pacific plate motion at ~43 Ma (e.g., Duncan and Clague, 1985).
-The volcaniclastic sequence would be much younger than the main phase of construction of the Ontong Java Plateau but similar in age to the 44-Ma alkalic Maramasike Formation in Malaita (Tejada et al., 1996).
+- Nannofossil evidence suggests a middle Eocene age for the volcaniclastic sequence drilled; much of the sequence appears to have been deposited within zone NP16.
+The volcanism at Site 1184 could be contemporaneous with the major change in Pacific plate motion at about 43 Ma (e.g., Duncan and Clague, 1985).
+The volcaniclastic sequence is much younger than the main phase of construction of the Ontong Java Plateau but similar in age to the 44-Ma alkalic Maramasike Formation in Malaita (Tejada et al., 1996).
 However, shipboard elemental data show that the volcaniclastic rocks at Site 1184 are composed of tholeiitic basalt clasts, the bulk composition of which resembles that of the widespread 122-Ma Kwaimbaita-type basalt or the similar basalts erupted at 90 Ma.
-A contribution of Samoan hotspot mantle in Eocene magmatism at Site 1184 appears unlikely. - 2.
-The abundance of blocky glass shards implies that the volcaniclastic deposit was formed by hydroclastic eruptions, through the interaction of magma with shallow water.
+A contribution of Samoan hot-spot mantle in Eocene magmatism at Site 1184 appears unlikely. - 2.
+The abundance of blocky, vesicle-free glass shards implies that the volcaniclastic deposit was formed by hydroclastic eruptions, through the interaction of magma with shallow water.
 The abundant accretionary lapilli support this conclusion because they form only in steam-rich, subaerial eruption columns. - 3.
 The virtual absence of lapilli larger than 20 mm suggests that the tuffs could not have accumulated close to the center of eruption.
 Deposition on the margin of a shoaling submarine volcano provides the most likely explanation for the volcaniclastic sequence. - 4.
-Deep subaerial weathering at the top of the volcaniclastic section coupled with a zeolite assemblage typically formed in non-marine environments indicates that this part of the eastern salient was above sea level initially.
+Deep subaerial weathering at the top of the basement section, coupled with the nonmarine zeolite assemblage, indicates that this part of the eastern salient was above sea level initially.
 Proximity to land also is suggested by wood fragments found in organic-rich ash layers in the volcaniclastic sequence.
-However, the presence of nannofossils shows that at least some of the tuff was deposited, or redeposited, in seawater.
+However, the presence of nannofossils shows that at least some of the tuff was deposited in seawater.